willcbelcher/AC215_NutriSnap/docs/application_design.md

 - `schemas.py`: Pydantic schemas for request/response validation.
 - `database.py`: Database connection and session management.
 - `seed.py`: Script to populate the database with initial demo data.
+- `inference.py`: Script to load model from GCP and run inference on pictures of food

 ### 3.3.
 Design Patterns